Education marketing aims at building awareness about your institution and rapport among prospective students to fill seats faster.

 Another way to do that is by calling them up as soon as they fill out an inquiry form or download a brochure.
 Speed-to-lead is an important metric in education marketing.
 How soon you’re able to reach out to a student who inquired through your website or ad is an important factor that determines whether they’ll enroll in your institution or not.

-6. Double-down on activities that work
+6. Double-down on marketing activities that work

 Once you start getting noticed, evaluate the channels, messaging, and persona that works.
 Start seeing patterns throughout the journey of your prospect.
 This will help you identify and streamline the activities that work best.